-In determining the quantity of GHG emissions produced by residential buildings in the TC assumptions surrounding the consumption of propane, fuel/ furnace oil, and wood needed to be made because actual consumption data for these fuel sources could not be obtained at this time.
+In determining the quantity of GHG emissions produced by residential buildings in the TS assumptions surrounding the consumption of propane, fuel/ furnace oil, and wood needed to be made because actual consumption data for these fuel sources could not be obtained at this time.
+Additionally, no assumptions were needed for district energy and diesel consumption since residential buildings in the TS do not consume these fuel sources.